 Vijaya Dasami (Tika):

-Elders and seniors in each Hindu house mark the foreheads of juniors with ‘Tika’ or red colour mark.
+Elders and seniors in each Hindu house mark the foreheads of juniors with ‘Tika’ or red color marks.
 Respectable relatives are visited.
 Feasts are held, full of festivities.

-This is second big festival of Hindus in Nepal.
-It is also known as festival of lights, is a time of candlelight, tinsel decorations and festive colored sweets.
-On different days, there are offerings and small celebrations for crows, dogs, cows and oxen.
+This is the second big festival of Hindus in Nepal.
+It is also known as the festival of lights, is a time of candlelight, tinsel decorations, and festive colored sweets.
+On different days, there are offerings and small celebrations for crows, dogs, cows, and oxen.
 On the night of Laxmi Puja, garlands are hung and lamps are lighted to invite Laxmi, the goddess of wealth into the home and offices.
-Maha Puja, the New Year’s Day according to the Nepal Era, is the day of the self, when people gives themselves blessing to remain healthy and happy for the rest of the year.
+Maha Puja, the New Year’s Day according to the Nepal Era, is the day of the self when people give themselves blessing to remain healthy and happy for the rest of the year.
 Bhai Tika, the last day of Tihar, is the day when sisters make offerings to their brothers.
-The ritual of breaking wall nuts, putting on garlands of makhamali flowers and encircling brothers in rings of mustard oil protect them from Yama, lord of the Netherworld.
-The first day of the festival people worship ‘crows’ and on the second day ‘dog’ is worshipped in the morning and is given good food to eat.
+The ritual of breaking wall-nuts, putting on garlands of Makhamali flowers, and encircling brothers in rings of mustard oil protect them from Yama, lord of the Netherworld.
+On the first day of the festival people worship ‘crows’ and on the second day ‘dog’ is worshipped in the morning and is given good food to eat.

 Gai Puja (Gobardhan Puja):

-Hindus worship cows and regard this animal as mother.
+Hindus worship cows and regard this animal as a mother.